-Organic no-till practices are quite different from herbicide-based no-till systems.
 Organic no-till, using a terminated cover crop for in-place mulching, can increase soil health and provide for increased biodiversity.
 Organic no-till preserves and builds soil organic matter, conserves soil moisture, reduces soil erosion, and requires less fuel and labor than standard organic row crop farming.
 There can also be some challenges from organic no-till using a cover crop, such as occasional insect infestation associated with the cover crop.

 Even though this killed-in-place mulch practice has been used for more than a decade, widespread adoption has not occurred.
-This type of production is also attractive to conservation minded nonorganic farmers, and more practical information could result in the growth of domestic organic production.
-There are some land grant universities and federal agencies doing research on this type of production, but more work needs to be done.
 Increased research is needed to develop organic no-till systems that function for a wide variety of crops in diverse climates and soil types.
 Annual crops such as commodity row crops and specialty crops, as well as perennial crops such as tree fruits, berries, and grapes would all benefit from these organic no-till practices.
 Research areas that could be covered include: